 - threaten the intended recipient.

-Example: Mark and Colleen are co-workers.
+Example: Mark and Colleen are co-workers in Los Angeles.
 Mark is jealous because Colleen got a big promotion that he wanted.
-Upset, he sends her a string of texts with images of his genitals with lewd comments.
+Upset, he uses his cell phone to send her a string of texts with explicit photos of intimate body parts and lewd comments.

 - harmful matter sent to seduce a minor, per PC 288.2,